 About

-Adrian practises exclusively in financial remedies and matters relating to divorce with particular experience in matters involving complex pension assets, the Proceeds of Crime Act 2002 and applications for financial relief after foreign divorce under the Matrimonial Family and Proceedings Act 1984.
-He also appears in cases involving disputes between cohabitants under TOLATA 1996 and applications under Schedule 1 of the Children Act 1989.
-Adrian also conducts Private FDRs.
+Adrian practises exclusively in financial remedies and matters relating to divorce with particular experience with complex pension assets, the Proceeds of Crime Act 2002 and applications for financial relief after foreign divorce under Part III, Matrimonial Family and Proceedings Act 1984.
+He also acts in cases involving disputes between cohabitants under TOLATA 1996, claims under the Inheritance Act 1975 and applications under Schedule 1, CA 1989.
+He appears at all levels of court including the Court of Appeal.

 Practice Areas